-Sectional overhead doors are the most common solutions for openings, but when does it make sense to install a bi-fold door, and how do you know which one is right?
+Sectional overhead doors are the most common solutions for openings, but when does it make sense to install an overhead bi-fold door, and how do you know which one is right?

 Traditional overhead doors work great for a wide range of buildings, but they have their limits; most can only be constructed as wide as 40 feet.
 If you have large agricultural equipment, 40 feet may simply be too narrow.
 This is when a bi-fold door is a better solution.
 Bi-fold doors feature a unique truss system that keeps them stable to as wide as 90 feet to accommodate some of the largest equipment.

 Bi-fold doors also allow full use of the opening from the floor to the bottom of the building rafter.
 A sectional door requires 18 to 24 inches of headroom on the building’s interior because it is mounted on the inside of the structure.
 Bi-fold doors, however, are mounted on the exterior of the building, providing optimal clearance.
 For example, let’s say you have a 60-foot wide post frame building with a 4:12 pitch roof and 18-foot side walls.
 You want to install a 40-foot wide door.
 With a traditional sectional overhead door you would only get 40-by-16-feet of clearance unless you raised the building to accommodate the 24 inches of headroom needed for the sectional door.
 With a bi-fold door, on the other hand, you can maintain the same building dimensions and have the full 40-by-18-feet of clearance.

 For some, that extra headspace may not matter, but for others it may be critical to a building’s operation or necessary due to interior obstructions.
 In addition, you may prefer to not have the door open into the building for aesthetic purposes.